wdas/unf/README.md

 ## Testing

-Once the library and all tests are build, run the tests as follows:
+Once the library and all tests are build (with the `BUILD_TESTS` option), run the tests as follows:

 ```bash
 ctest -VV
 ```

+Ensure that [pytest](https://docs.pytest.org/en/stable/) is installed to test python bindings.